 Often, a seasoned attorney at Buckfire & Buckfire, P.C. could work to have a claim settled before it reaches trial.
 Before pursuing compensation, however, it is important to understand how settlement amounts are determined.

-How a Settlement is Determined
+How a Settlement Amount is Determined

 There is no direct formula or guide to determine the amount of a dog bite settlement.
 The amount awarded is instead determined by a number of factors, which include: